EU to slap new sanctions on Belarus, target its economy

 The EU has ratcheted up sanctions since President Alexander Lukashenko won a sixth term last August in elections slammed as fraudulent by the 27-nation bloc.
 The measures have targeted people accused of electoral misconduct and responsibility for the police crackdown that followed.

+But the EU has tightened ranks further since Belarus’ authorities forced a Ryanair plane to land in Minsk last month and by what appears to be the use of migrants to pressure Lithuania, which has provided safe-haven to opposition figures and is one of Lukashenko’s most vocal critics in Europe.

-“We will approve the package of new sanctions, which is a wider package,” Borrell told reporters as he arrived in Luxembourg to chair the ministerial meeting.
+“We will approve the package of new sanctions, which is a wider package,” Borrell told reporters in Luxembourg where he was chairing the ministerial meeting.
 He said asset freezes and travel bans will be slapped on a total of around 86 people and organizations.

-Diplomats have said that a number of those targeted are linked to an incident last month in which a Ryanair flight traveling from Greece to Lithuania was diverted to Minsk, where authorities arrested Raman Pratasevich, a dissident journalist who was on board the airliner.
+Diplomats have said that a number of those targeted are linked to the May 23 incident that saw a Ryanair flight traveling from Greece to Lithuania diverted to Minsk, where authorities arrested Raman Pratasevich, a dissident journalist who was on board the airliner.

 The EU has already banned Belarus airline companies from flying over the bloc’s territory or using its airports.